jamessealesmith/website/content/home/about.md

 <div style="text-align: justify">
 I am a <a href="https://ml.gatech.edu/phd">Machine Learning Ph.D.</a> student at Georgia Tech advised by <a href="https://www.cc.gatech.edu/~zk15/">Zsolt Kira</a>.
 I graduated with my bachelor’s (May 2017) and master’s (May 2018) degrees from Auburn University.
-Please {{% staticref "files/james_smith_cv.pdf" "newtab" %}}see my CV{{% /staticref %}} or visit my <a href="https://scholar.google.com/citations?user=rT52aN8AAAAJ&hl=en">Google Scholar Page</a> for a complete overview of my work.
+Please {{% staticref "files/james_smith_cv.pdf" "newtab" %}}see my CV{{% /staticref %}} or visit my <a href="https://scholar.google.com/citations?user=rT52aN8AAAAJ&hl=en">Google Scholar Page</a> for a complete overview of my work. <a href="https://arxiv.org/abs/2101.09536">Check out my most recent work on realistic semi-supervised continual learning</a>!
 <br>
 <br>
-My research is focussed on lifelong/continual computer vision, where agents must learn continuously and adaptability from a visual data-stream which changes over time.
-This requires incremental knowledge acquisition and avoiding a phenomena termed "catastrophic forgetting," where deep neural networks overwrite information learned from previous experiences when learning a new task.
-In my most recent work (under review), we explore realistic semi-supervised continual learning, where data distributions reflect object class correlations between, and among, labeled and unlabeled data distributions.
-I am currently working on coreset-free online continual learning, where an agent must learn continuously with no storage of past training examples (significant because many popular methods rely on stored examples of past training data).
-This has important use cases such as data privacy, limited memory budgets, etc.
+My research is focused on lifelong/continual computer vision, where agents must learn continuously and adaptability from a visual data-stream which changes over time.
+This requires incremental knowledge acquisition and avoiding a phenomenon termed "catastrophic forgetting," where deep neural networks overwrite information learned from previous experiences when learning a new task.
+I am specifically interested in a setting where knowledge must be retained or distilled without access to the original training data.
+This is important because training data is not always conveniently retained and easy to access, due to privacy/legal concerns or because it was <a href="https://ai.googleblog.com/2017/04/federated-learning-collaborative.html">collected at scale</a>.
 </div>